huang-feiyu/xv6-lab/README.md

    (2) If MAP_SHARED, write the page back<br/>
    (3) Unmap specified pages.
 If remove all pages, decrement refcnt of file
 5. `exit` to unmap the process's mapped regions as if munmap had been called
+6. `fork` ensure that the child has the same mapped regions as the parent

 ### DEBUG